 If you are from a EU/EEA Member State, you may buy real estate in Denmark without applying for permission as long as the property is to be used as your all-year dwelling, or the property is necessary for you in order to operate as a self-employed person.

-If you are from another country than an EU/EEA Member State, you must apply to the Ministry of Justice for permission to buy real estate in Denmark.
-When the application with all necessary information is submitted to the Ministry of Justice, the processing time is usually two to four weeks.
+If you are from another country than an EU/EEA Member State, you must apply to the Department of Civil Affairs under the Danish Ministry of Justice for permission to buy real estate in Denmark.
+When the application with all necessary information is submitted to the Department of Civil Affairs, the processing time is usually two to four weeks.

 It might not be the first step when you come from abroad, but in Denmark it is quite popular to buy a plot of land and build your own home.

 Herning Municipality sells plots of land for building and grant building licences.
 Read more about buying land for building here (in Danish).